PetervanLunteren/EcoAssist/README.md

 chmod 755 $HOME/Downloads/MacOS_Linux_install_EcoAssist.command
 bash $HOME/Downloads/MacOS_Linux_install_EcoAssist.command
 ```
-*Note: EcoAssist is not yet extensively tested on Linux computers.
-If you find any problems or everything works perfectly, please [let me know](mailto:petervanlunteren@hotmail.com)!*

 ## Update
 You can update EcoAssist by following the same process described [above](https://github.com/PetervanLunteren/EcoAssist#download).
 The installation file will automatically update it to the latest version.